Informasjonsforvaltning/organization-catalog/README.md

-# Publisher Service
+# Organization Catalogue

-Provides search and edit functionality for the current list of publishers in the National Data Catalog
+Provides search and edit functionality for the current organization catalogue in the National Data Catalog

 # Local development